RRM101/ScopeBot/README.md

 # Changes
 Most recent changes will be here

+* Added cogs

 * Added meme2 command (memes from a different subreddit)